alejocb/dpptam/README.md

 #License

-DPPTAM is licensed under the GNU General Public License Version 3 (GPLv3), see http://www.gnu.org/licenses/gpl.html.
+DPPTAM is licensed under the GNU General Public License Version 3 (GPLv3), please see http://www.gnu.org/licenses/gpl.html.

-For commercial purposes, contact the authors.
+For commercial purposes, please contact the authors.

 If you use DPPTAM in an academic work, please cite: